 - Cookies, pastries, and chips

 We’re not saying you can never have a donut, cookie, or your favorite treat again.
-However, if you want to be fit, it is best to limit your consumption of bad fats as much as possible and trade them for healthy alternatives.
+However, if you want to reach your wellness goals, it is best to limit your consumption of foods containing bad fats as much as possible and trade them for healthy alternatives.

-If you have 8fit Pro, you can feel safe knowing that your meal plans are designed by nutritionists to provide a variety of fats, as well as decrease the consumption of unhealthy fats.
-That way, you will eat a healthy diet the majority of the time and if you must, you have the wiggle room for one cheat day a week.
+If you have 8fit Pro, you can feel safe knowing that your meal plans are designed by nutritionists to provide a variety of fats while decreasing your consumption of unhealthy fats.
+That way, you will eat a healthy diet the majority of the time and if you must, you have the wiggle room for reward meals here and there.